top of page

 During this visit, the dentist will:

-• Examine your child’s teeth and gums
+• Examine teeth and gums

 • Check for early signs of decay

-• Provide brushing and oral hygiene guidance
+• Provide feeding and hygiene guidance

-Routine dental checkups during this stage focus on:
+Routine visits during this stage focus on:

 • Preventing cavities